robshelly/pko-website/content/en/docs/concepts/revisions.md

   cm2-.->cm3
 ```

-Under normal circumstances at max 2 Revisions might be active during rollout.
+Under normal circumstances at max 2 Revisions can be active during rollout.
 An old and a new revision.

 If a revision fails to become available due to e.g. misconfiguration and a new revision supersedes it, multiple intermediate revisions might be active until the latest revision becomes available.

-Intermediate revisions will only be Cleaned up if:
+Intermediate revisions will only be cleaned up if:
 - Latest revision becomes available
 - Revision is not reconciling any objects anymore
 - Latest revision is not containing any object still actively reconciled by an intermediate